What is Pupil Premium?

 Many parents were delighted to learn some new games to play with a pack of cards, ideas on how to make learning fun at home.
 Others were intrigued to see how Lego Therapy is not only exciting but develops the children's speech and language skills.

 To enter into the festive spirit Year 6 kindly came to sing some Christmas Carols and play the bells.
-It was so successful we plan to hold another session next term.

 Visit the Minions in our fabulous new Bailey Suite